 kind: ClusterRoleBinding apiVersion: rbac.authorization.k8s.io/v1 metadata: name: nginx-ingress subjects: - kind: ServiceAccount name: nginx-ingress namespace: nginx-ingress roleRef: kind: ClusterRole name: nginx-ingress apiGroup: rbac.authorization.k8s.io

-- Log into the AWS ECR registry that is specified in the instructions from the AWS Marketplace portal.
+Sign in to the AWS ECR registry that specified in the instructions on the AWS Marketplace portal.

 For help with credentials, AWS Labs offers a credential helper.
 Check out their GitHub repository for setup instructions.